Kyohei-Sakai/Gemini/README.md

 `Gemini` is rich scroll animation framework for iOS, written in Swift.
 You can easily use `GeminiCollectionView`, which is a subclass of `UICollectionView`.

-You are available multiple animation which has various and customizable properties, and moreover can create your own custom scroll animation.
+It enables you to make multiple animation which has various and customizable properties, and moreover can create your own custom scroll animation.

-`Gemini` also provide a fluent interface based on method chaining. you can use this intuitvely and simply.
+`Gemini` also provides a fluent interface based on method chaining. you can use this intuitvely and simply.

 ```swift